seanlin97/AI-Disability-Educator/README.md

    - Follow the installation instructions at Ollama's GitHub repository (https://github.com/ollama/ollama)
    - Ensure the Ollama service is running

-5. Start the Flask application: python app.py
+5. Start the Flask application in the folder path: python app.py

 6. Access the application by opening a web browser and navigating to http://localhost:5000